 - The best residency programs want the best candidates

-- Hospitals affiliated with medical schools preferentially selecting their own graduates (to boost their own “match rate”).
+- Hospitals affiliated with medical schools might preferentially select their own graduates (to boost their own “match rate”).

-- Board scores being the biggest selection factor for jobs/residency positions (of which any student, anywhere, is capable of scoring high).
+- Board scores being a huge selection factor for jobs/residency positions (of which any student, anywhere, is capable of scoring high).

-- Exemplary students at “lower-tier” schools excelling in continued extracurriculars like research.
+- Exemplary students at “lower-tier” schools excelling in extracurriculars like research.